dilevin/CSC417-a4-cloth-simulation/README.tex.md

 ## Introduction

 This assignment will give you the chance to implement a simple cloth simulation.
 We will leverage our new found expertise on [finite element methods](www.github.com/dilevin/CSC2549-a3-finite-elements-3d) to build a FEM cloth simulation.
-This simulation will use triangles, rather than tetrahedron as the finite elements and will use a co-rotational model for the cloth material.
+This simulation will use triangles, rather than tetrahedron as the finite elements and will use a principal stretch-based model for the cloth material.
+You will also implement your first contact response model, a simple velocity filter that can be bolted onto standard time integration schemes.

 ### Prerequisite installation